-(1) Acquisition and integration expenses are related to the acquisitions of the CarePoint Partners Business (acquired August 23, 2013), HomeChoice Partners (February 1, 2013), InfuScience (July 31, 2012), DS Pharmacy (July 29, 2010) and CHS (March 25, 2010) as well as costs associated with the divestiture resulting from the Pharmacy Services Asset Sale.
+(3) Acquisition and integration expenses are related to the acquisitions of the CarePoint Partners Business (acquired August 23, 2013), HomeChoice Partners (February 1, 2013), InfuScience (July 31, 2012), DS Pharmacy (July 29, 2010) and CHS (March 25, 2010) as well as costs associated with the divestiture resulting from the Pharmacy Services Asset Sale (February 1, 2012) and the sale of the Home Health Business (March 31, 2014).

-(2) Restructuring and other expenses are related to our strategic assessment and related restructuring plans including training and transitional costs, redundant salaries and certain fees.
+(4) Restructuring and other expenses are related to our strategic assessment and related restructuring plans consisting primarily of employee severance and other benefit-related costs, third-party consulting costs and facility-related costs.
+Other costs include training and transitional costs, redundant salaries and certain fees incurred as a result of restructuring.

-(3) The total loss on extinguishment of debt in 2010 was \$9.6 million of which \$6.6 million is included in loss from discontinued operations.
+(5) The total loss on extinguishment of debt in 2010 was \$9.6 million of which \$6.6 million is included in loss from discontinued operations.

-(4) The income tax expense of \$48.7 million in 2010 relates to the recognition of a valuation allowance on deferred tax assets.
-The income tax benefit in 2009 primarily results from the \$44.8 million reversal of valuation allowances that were no longer required.

-(5) The net income (loss) per diluted share excludes the effect of all common stock equivalents for all years except 2009 as their inclusion would be anti-dilutive to (loss) income per share from continuing operations.
+- (6) The income tax expense of \$45.2 million in 2010 relates to the recognition of a valuation allowance on deferred tax assets. - (7) The net income (loss) per diluted share excludes the effect of all common stock equivalents for all years as their inclusion would be anti-dilutive to loss per share from continuing operations.